Importance of tidal resonances in extreme-mass-ratio inspirals: Results

 The estimate of induced jump in conserved quantities across a resonance is evaluated using the analytical expression given by Eq.~\eqref{eq:Jump}.
 For example, using this expression for an orbit crossing the $3:0:-2$ tidal resonance, the maximum jumps (by setting $q_{r0}=q_{\theta 0} =0, q_{\phi 0} \sim 0.785$) induced in $L_{z}$ and $Q$ are

-The above values are shown for an EMRI with mass ratio $\eta =7.5\times10^{-6}$ (for $M=4 \times 10^6 M_\odot \, \rm{and} \, \mu = 30 M_\odot$) and orbital parameters $\{a, p, e, x\}\sim\{0.9, 8.3, 0.62, 0.643\}$ at resonance under influence of a tidal perturber with mass $30 M_{\odot}$ at a distance of 10$\,$AU from the SMBH.
+The above values are shown for an EMRI with mass ratio $\eta =7.5\times10^{-6}$ (for $M=4 \times 10^6 M_\odot \, \rm{and} \, \mu = 30 M_\odot$) and orbital parameters $\{a, p, e, x\}\sim\{0.9, 8.35, 0.62, 0.643\}$ at resonance under influence of a tidal perturber with mass $30 M_{\odot}$ at a distance of 10$\,$AU from the SMBH.

-To perform a consistency check on the analytical calculation, we separately implemented the tidal force computed from the metric perturbation $h_{\alpha \beta}$ using the forced osculating orbital elements method~\cite{osculating-kerr}.
-For the inclusion of radiation reaction effects, we employ a newly developed solver of the PN equation of motions that takes into account the correction up to 5PN order and tenth order in eccentricity~\cite{Fujita_2020,BHPC}.
+To perform a consistency check on the analytical calculation, we separately implemented the tidal force computed from the metric perturbation $h_{\alpha \beta}$ using the forced osculating orbital elements method~\cite{osculating-kerr,PhysRevD.77.044013}.
+For the inclusion of radiation reaction effects, we employ a newly developed solver of the PN fluxes that takes into account the correction up to 5PN order and tenth order in eccentricity~\cite{Fujita_2020,BHPC}.
+We use 5PN fluxes to drive the inspiral in our osculating code instead of MST fluxes because PN fluxes are easier to implement and MST flux data sets are limited to $p \sim 6M$.
 In the osculating geodesics approach, the instantaneous tangential geodesics are referred to as osculating orbits.
 The transition between osculating orbits corresponds to the change in orbital elements.
-The inspiral motion is constructed from a smooth sequence of tangent geodesics where the driving forces are radiation reaction (5PN EOM) and the tidal force caused by the perturber.
+The inspiral motion is constructed from a smooth sequence of tangent geodesics where the driving forces are radiation reaction (5PN fluxes) and the tidal force caused by the perturber.
 We ran two simulations for an inspiral orbit with and without the effect of the tidal force taking the same initial conditions for the orbit as shown in Fig.~\ref{fig:TidalReso}.
 To extract the size of the jump, we compute the difference between the full trajectory (tidal force + 5PN) and adiabatic (only 5PN) trajectory.

 In Fig.~\ref{fig:NumEvol}, we show the differences $\Delta L_z$ (left) and $\Delta Q$ (right).
 The apparent thickness of the lines shown in the figures is caused by oscillations on the orbital timescale.
-The orbit spends hundreds of cycles in the resonance regime.
+The orbit spends hundreds of cycles in the resonance regime which lasts about 17 days.
+It also shows that the tidal force significantly affects the inspiral around the resonance only.